 HPS was founded in 1957 and incorporated in 1978.
 The company has grown to become the leading electric motor sales and service organization in Western Oregon.
-Our mission since the founding has been to excel with service to our customers.
+Our mission since the founding has been to excel in service to our customers.

 We have a goal to serve your needs.
 HPS managers and technical representatives have over 100 years of motor experience to serve you.